kulte/ubiquitous-octo-robot/README.md

 ### Running instructions

+Run `bundle install` after cloning the repo in order to install all Ruby dependencies.

 Run `rails server` from Terminal to run the application in development.
 This will serve the application at `localhost:3000`.